andrecorreaneto/oci-landing-zone-configuration/docs/MPLANE-NETWORKING.md

 }
 ```

-2. All DRG attachments **are added**, with the attachment to the Firewall VCN (Central Hu VCN) referring to the route table above.
+2. All DRG attachments **ARE ADDED**, with the attachment to the Firewall VCN (Central Hu VCN) referring to the route table above.

 ```
 "drg_attachments" : {